uber/piranha/java/README.md

 The `flagType` with `empty` specifies the APIs which need to be discarded from the code.
 For example, a statement `enableFlag(SAMPLE_STALE_FLAG);` will be deleted from the code.

-The `argumentIndex` specifies where to look for the flag name (given by `-XepOpt:Piranha:FlagName`) in the method's arguments.
+The optional field `argumentIndex` specifies where to look for the flag name (given by `-XepOpt:Piranha:FlagName`) in the method's arguments.
 We follow 0 based indexing.
-As the `argumentIndex` field is optional, it can either be omitted or given the value -1.
 If your toggle method takes no arguments, or if you want to delete all occurrences of a given `methodName` irrespective of their arguments, `argumentIndex` need not be specified.

 For `returnType` and `receiverType`, types should be written as `boolean` or `void` for primitive types, and fully qualified for custom defined types.
 (You can write exact strings - with `\\` escape for `.` characters -  or regex for `returnType` and `receiverType`. eg: write `com.uber.piranha.XPFlagCleanerPositiveCases.XPTest` or `com.uber.piranha.*.XPTest` - or even `com\\.uber\\.piranha\\..*\\.XPTest` if you want to be more precise.)